-‘Fabricated’ is the title of a stop-motion animated short film I have made.
+‘Fabricated’ is the title of a stop-motion animated short film I have worked on for ten years.
 It is a journey through an alien world that was once our own.
 Radically reshaped by machines, this new world gives rise to strange creatures constructed from the parts we have left behind.
 It is a story of the birth of a new world amidst the decay of the old.

 Creating this world, and animating it has been a very interesting and challenging endeavor.
 I had no idea it would take this long, or grow into the miniature epic it has become.
 It has been a learning experience like no other and I am very excited to see it when it is done.
-I am planning to have the film completed with sound and music by September 2014.
+I am planning to have the film completed with sound and music by the end of 2014.

 I am very happy to announce that the shooting of this film is complete.
 Over the last few months I have finished the final edit, while concurrently shooting the final sequence.
 The finished film is almost eighteen minutes long and I am very pleased with it.
 This was the first time I had ever edited the shots together as a tight and finished piece.
 It ended up being longer than I had originally planned, but it also seems like it goes by too fast.